dimvar/writing/python-notes.md

 [(1, 4), (2, 5), (3, 6)]
 ```

 The `del` statement can delete an element or a slice from a list.
 It can also delete a variable (bad idea, as we know from JS).

+#### Tuples

 Example of creating a tuple and accessing an element:
 ```